NuruNabiyev/SecureChat2020/README.md

 # Documentation
 The underneath text forms the documentation of the SecureChat program developed for the Secure Programming course of the Deep Programming minor academic year '20/'21.
-All functionality and design decisions are documented in here and are structured as follows:
+The software is developed in C. All functionality and design decisions are documented in here and are structured as follows:

 	1. Architecture
 	2. Server program